 “Suppose ye that I am come to give peace on earth?
 I tell you, Nay; but rather division: For from henceforth there shall be five in one house divided, three against two, and two against three.
 The father shall be divided against the son, and the son against the father; the mother against the daughter, and the daughter against the mother; the mother in law against her daughter in law, and the daughter in law against her mother in law.”

-All of this contradicts Proverbs 6:16-19 which says that God hates those who bring conflict to brethren (family and community).
+The large number of horrible teachings on family values are contradicted by some good ones.
+Proverbs 6:16-19 says that God hates those who bring conflict to brethren (family and community).
 The commandments to respect and honour your parents are found in Exodus 20:12, Deuteronomy 5:16, Ephesians 6:2.
 1 Timothy 5:4 say that children and grandchildren should first of all learn to their religion into practice, by respecting and caring for their parents and grandparents.
 And 1 John 4:20 has Jesus say that you can't love God if you don't love your brother.
 So not only do we find poor family morals in the Bible, but, we find them contradictory too.

 This contradictory mess results in a complete moral subjectivity; good Christians who are also good people can choose to abide by the verses that command family niceties; whereas good Christians who are bad people can choose to abide by the verses that disregard family life.
 This means that the Bible itself effectively teaches nothing on the subject, and all people do is attain divine assent for whichever values they already had.